alloverse/docs/architecture/index.md

 I'd love to support different visors: VR, AR desktop 3D and touch.
 For now, the focus is on the VR visor in Unity.

-`alloverse-place://(https endpoint)...` URLs can be opened to make a visor open a place ([when that's implemented](https://github.com/alloverse/allovisor/issues/1)).
+`alloverse-place://(enet endpoint)...` URLs can be opened to make a visor open a place ([when that's implemented](https://github.com/alloverse/allovisor/issues/1)).

+When webrtc is implemented, that enet endpoint should be replaced with a https endpoint that takes a `POST` of the SDP for an `OFFER`, and responds with the `ANSWER`.

 A visor should provide some sort of client identity.
 The idea for now is for each client to provide a public certificate with a name bound to it, so you